AtharvaKirkole07/Event-Management-Website/README.md

 pass: admin123

+**UPDATE ABOUT ADDITIONAL FILES**
-Due To github space limit ,I have created zip files of few folders To execute this project correctly, zip all files in a single folder named Event Managment
+Due To github space limit ,I have created zip files of few folders(Admin,Js,Database,Assets,Css) To execute this project correctly, zip all files in a single folder named Event Managment